Seb-Jimmink/MAKESensor/MAKE Infra/README.md

 Step 4.
 Do the same 3 steps for the 'frontend' container.

 Step 5.
-Stop the containers from running using CTRL+C in the terminal, or stop the containers in the docker desktop.
+Stop the containers from running using CTRL+C in the terminal

+or

+Step 5.
+Stop the containers in the docker desktop frontend.